 Spin Variance: determines the range of different Tumble, Spin and Rotate Speeds that can appear in the effect.
 A Spin Variance of 0 synchronizes all of the particles.
 A higher value increasingly randomizes particle flow.

 The Master Scale parameter allows you to adjust all three Scale parameters with a single control.

-The Position XY controls set the X and Y coordinates of the center point of the particles.
+Position XY: controls set the X and Y coordinates of the center point of the particles.

-The Alpha Mode menu set how the particles intersect when they include an alpha channel.
+Alpha Mode: sets how the particles intersect when they include an alpha channel.

 - If you choose GL the particles can intersect, but if the image contains a large amount of alpha, then it may not appear correct.

 - If you choose Sorting, the alpha appears correctly, but the particles won’t intersect.

 - Best Guess determines if the image contains large alpha areas and then uses the appropriate mode.